WHOS READY?! I'M READY!

-Coat Closet- Take everything out and give it a good vacuum and wipe down.
+Coat Closet- Take everything out, give it a good vacuum, and wipe it down.

 Go through everything in there!
 Is there a better place for some of your shoes?
 Out of season coats?
 Are there items you want to sell or donate?

-Up High: Place like the tops of doors, picture frames, vents, light switches, ceiling fans, and door handles get missed frequently so take some time to dust and give a good wipe down.
+Up High: Places like the tops of doors, picture frames, vents, light switches, ceiling fans, and door handles get missed frequently, so take some time to dust and give a good wipe down.

 Windows: Blinds, windows, and window sills.
 Grab your glass cleaner and a multipurpose spray and get to work!
 If you have a big house, break it down into rooms and have someone help!
 Check your multipurpose spray to make sure it is not a toxic product (look carefully at the product label).

 Kitchen Baseboards: Yep, grab some non-toxic dish soap and a good quality sponge and get to scrubbing.
 All it takes is 15 minutes.